Jubilee Ministries to hold prayer service

 Jubilee Ministries International will host a community prayer meeting for the families of East Palestine and surrounding communities.

-The service is a result of Feb.
+The service is a response to the Feb.
 3 train derailment and subsequent release of chemicals.

 It will be held at 6:30 p.m.
 March 2, at KBN Studios at 2801 Wilmington Road in Neshannock Township.